 Ozan Vineyard (173 Hwy.
 301; 205-668-6926) in Calera has 2,000 vines and crafts much of its wine from Norton grapes, a species native to North America but not the Deep South.
 However, using an open trellis system, Ozan has had great success growing the grapes and uses them to create Norton Red, which is aged for a year in American oak barrels.
 Ozan also offers many other wines, including Founders Cut Apple – a dessert wine – and Shelby Blanc, made from the humble but hearty scuppernong.
 Can’t decide which to taste?
 Try several with the Souvenir Sampler that includes a keepsake glass.
 Enjoy it with a savory cheese plate on the deck, which offers a lovely view of the vineyards below.

-Next, stop by Vizzini Farms Winery (800 Hwy.
+Next, stop by Corbin Farms Winery (800 Hwy.
 87, Calera; 205-685-0655) for some more vino sampling paired with lunch.
 Founded by the Vizzini family in 2005, the winery brings Old World wines to the South with cabernet, chardonnay, pinot noir and merlot made from purchased grapes as well as muscadine wine from the winery’s own harvest.
 The on-site Bistro gives more than a passing nod to the owners’ Italian heritage with selections like the Italian Trio Salad, Baked Rigatoni, antipasti starters and pizzas.
+Since 2017, the winery has been owned and managed by the Corbin family.

 While you’re in Calera, learn the story of Alabama’s railroad legacy at the Heart of Dixie Railroad Museum (1919 Ninth St.; 205-757-8383).
 Check out the collection of historic railroad artifacts that include restored depots, locomotives, cabooses and railway equipment for free, but spend the $14 ($10 for kids) to ride one of two vintage trains.
 You’ll travel a section of the old L&N mineral line amid the ambiance of yesteryear in antique coaches behind a first-generation diesel-electric locomotive.